daaaaande/auto_find_circ/README.md

 # three levels of automation:
   1. manually; perl test2.pl | perl steptwo.pl
-  2. find_circ_auto.pl above scripts executed for one sample
+  2. find_circ_auto.pl above scripts executed for one sample -> perl matrixmaker.pl needs to be done manually in each of the above cases with chosen sample(s)!
-  3. auto_automaker.pl above scripts for multiple samples -> perl matrixmaker.pl needs to be done manually in each of the above cases with chosen sample(s)!
+  3. auto_automaker.pl above scripts for multiple samples, makes one matrix.txt for each group if given in the auto_automaker input file